mishobo/springbootmasterclass/spring-framework/annotations.md

 }
 ```

+#### @Value
+@Value annotation which is used to assign default values to variables and method arguments.

 ### Context Configuration Annotations
 @Profile: If you want Spring to use a @Component class or a @Bean method only when a specific profile is active
 then you can mark it with @Profile.